VofacGames/VofacGames.github.io/Terms&Conditions.md

 **Changes to This Terms and Conditions**

-I may update our Terms and Conditions from time to time.
+Vofac Games may update our Terms and Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Terms and Conditions on this page.
+Vofac Games will notify you of any changes by posting the new Terms and Conditions on this page.

 These terms and conditions are effective as of 2023-01-17